May 10, 2021 9 min read 0 Comments

 As the sugar substitute xylitol becomes increasingly common in household products, dogs are more likely to be accidentally poisoned.
 The effects from even a small dose can be life-threatening.
 Learn what xylitol toxicity in dogs looks like and which products to keep away your dog.

-While safe for humans (and even beneficial for our dental health), xylitol is extraordinarily toxic to dogs.
+While safe for humans, xylitol is highly toxic to dogs.
 Xylitol can cause a hazardous drop in blood sugar, liver failure and even death in canines.

 The first reported cases of xylitol poisoning in dogs date back to 2004.¹ According to the veterinary toxicosis experts at the Pet Poison Helpline, calls regarding pets poisoned by xylitol increased over 100 percent between 2015 and 2020.
 While chocolate has long been the top culprit in their poisoning cases, in 2020 xylitol poisoning calls ran a close second.

 Xylitol is a natural sweetener used in hundreds of products including sugar-free gum, gummy vitamins and peanut butter.
 It can also be purchased in granulated form to use in baking and spoon into coffee like table sugar.
 With the popularity of limiting sugar in the diet, the number of products containing the sugar substitute xylitol has dramatically increased over recent years.